Josh Butler (cricketer)

 Josh Butler (born 8 August 1996) is a professional cricketer who has played for Guernsey since 2016, when he took part in the 2016 ICC World Cricket League Division Five tournament.

 In May 2019, he was named the captain of Guernsey's squad for the 2019 T20 Inter-Insular Cup, and made his Twenty20 International (T20I) debut against Jersey on 31 May 2019.
 The same month, he was named as the captain of Guernsey's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Europe Qualifier tournament in Guernsey.

+At the 2026 Men's T20 World Cup Europe Sub-regional Qualifier A in Cyprus, Butler scored 68 in Guernsey's win over Austria in the group stages and 50 in the tournament final defeat against Jersey.